carbon-language/carbon-lang/llvm/lib/Target/X86/README-SSE.txt

 ... saving two instructions.

-The basic idea is that a reload from a spill slot, can, if only one 4-byte chunk is used, bring in 3 zeros the the one element instead of 4 elements.
+The basic idea is that a reload from a spill slot, can, if only one 4-byte chunk is used, bring in 3 zeros the one element instead of 4 elements.
 This can be used to simplify a variety of shuffle operations, where the elements are fixed zeros.